rharmanca/SharedServiceCommand/replit.md

 - Updated color scheme throughout app to match retro propaganda poster aesthetics
 - Added mobile installation instructions on home page for iOS and Android devices
 - Created custom PWA icons in retro theme colors matching the application design
+- Simplified application to focus only on Home and Custodial sections, removing all other service departments